 Perhaps you have seen infomercials (program-length TV commercials) touting easy ways to make money in real estate or to get low-interest government loans or grants to start a new business or go to college.
 Maybe you have seen advertisements in the classified section of newspapers or magazines promising “big money” business opportunities or work-at-home schemes.

 Companies behind these infomercials and print ads often claim that by using their products and services, you can learn how to increase your wealth or start a business, sometimes from the comfort of your home.

 Some infomercials and other advertisements may encourage you to purchase program materials such as books, audio and video tapes, or computer hardware and software.
 The materials can range in price from less than $100 to several thousand dollars.
 Some promoters claim to include a toll-free telephone consulting service with your purchase and offer a money-back guarantee.

-The Bureau of Consumer Protection knows these claims sound tempting and are often too good to be true.
+These claims may sound tempting and are often too good to be true.

 The sales approach

 Companies often use infomercials to promote their wealth-building programs and merchandise.
 These infomercials have the look, feel, and length of real TV programs.
 They often imitate the format of talk shows or investigative consumer news programs.
 The products being sold often are discussed as part of the program and touted by paid “experts,” “moderators,” or “reporters.”
 The programs may last for 30 minutes, interrupted by advertisements for the show’s products with ordering information.
 Infomercial promoters of wealth-building schemes that claim if you follow their methods, you can make substantial sums of money.
 These claims may be false, misleading, or unsubstantiated.